lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-order.md

 Lists of order links may be returned from resources that enumerate orders or that return the results of searching for orders.

-Such lists are essentially lists of linkst o operator order resources that are sorted by date of entry into the operator system.
+Such lists are essentially lists of links to operator order resources that are sorted by date of entry into the operator system.
 They may be paged, in which case the standard `next` and `previous` link relationships are used to move through the collection.

 For example,